 Paxos is often nicknamed as the Caribbean of the Mediterranean and listed in the top greek islands by numerous magazines and bloggers for a reason.

-I have covered this more in my article about the island (I went from Sivota on a private Yatch due to the company I worked for having these available for staff to skipper for the day when not in use) but there are trips available from Parga to this beautiful island for only £29.78 – Click Here to have a look.
+I have covered this more in my article about the island (I went from Sivota on a private Yatch due to the company I worked for having these available for staff to skipper for the day when not in use) but there are day trips available from Parga to this beautiful island.

 Lefkada isn’t far from Parga and we would often drive on our days off in Sivota past Parga to Lekfada.
 The Island has so much to offer visitors and residents.
 From stunning beaches, waterfalls and mountains to shopping, nightlife and traditional greek communities in the towns.